leth4/leto/readme.md

-leto is a plain text editor.
+leto is a lightweight plain text editor.
 It is intended for use with a specific directory which stores notes, like a personal wiki.
 All changes are auto-saved; using a version control system like Git is recommended.

 Headers and *italics* are highlighted.
 To make a header, start the line with # and an empty space.